 - Allahu Akbar (الله أكبر): Recite this phrase 34 times.

 - La ilaha illallah, wahdahu la sharika lahu, lahul mulku wa lahul hamdu wa huwa ‘ala kulli shayin qadir (لا إله إلا الله وحده لا شريك له، له الملك وله الحمد وهو على كل شيء قدير): Recite this dua once.

 Duas after salah: What is tasbeeh (tasbih) after prayer?

-In Sahih Muslim, the Prophet (PBUH) said that the Tasbih (SubhanAllah) and the Tahmid (Alhamdulillah) should be recited 33 times, while the Takbir (AllahuAkbar) should be recited 34 times, after each obligatory prayer, for their reciter will never be disappointed.
+In Sahih Muslim, the Prophet (PBUH) said that the Tasbih (SubhanAllah) and the Tahmid (Alhamdulillah) should be recited 33 times.
+In comparison, the Takbir (AllahuAkbar) should be recited 34 times; after each obligatory prayer, the reciter will never be disappointed.

 Dua #1 – An important dua after salah for forgiveness

 Whenever the Prophet (PBUH) finished his prayer, he would ask Allah for forgiveness (three times) and then would recite:

 (Affirming that Allah is the One who grants security and praising Him as the One who possesses majesty and nobility).